-According to specifications, MQTT is a client, server publish, and subscribe messaging transport protocol.
-It is lightweight, open, simple, and easy to implement.
+According to specifications, MQTT is a client/server publish-and-subscribe message transport protocol.
+It is open, lightweight, and easy to implement.
 These characteristics make it ideal for use in many situations.
-You can use it in constrained environments such as communications in Machine-to-Machine (M2M) and Internet-of-Things (IoT) contexts, which use a small code footprint and network bandwidth is at a premium.
+You can use it in constrained environments such as communications in Machine-to-Machine (M2M) and Internet-of-Things (IoT) contexts, which use a small code footprint and might have low network bandwidth.

-Therefore, the publisher can send only messages to the specific address.
+Therefore, the publisher can send only messages to a specific address.
 Otherwise, it would have to update the list of clients constantly and send multiple messages on every update.
-This may be impossible for publishers with low processing power or limited Internet connection.
+This may be impossible for publishers with low processing power or a limited Internet connection.

 Clients, who want to receive data, subscribe to the broker.
 Their subscription model allows them to subscribe to specific topics and, thus, filter out the messages they do not need.

 Both publishers and clients send a Connect message to work with the broker.

 This solution also allows the broker to send messages if the publisher has connection issues, or if the client is offline when a message is published.
 The broker stores the message and sends it to all newly connected subscribers.
 A Will message is sent when the publisher has connection issues.